Radial Duality Part II: Applications and Algorithms

 This type of problem arises in image processing (see~\cite{Bertero2009} for a survey of applications from astronomy to medical imaging) as well as in network diffusion and time series modeling (see the many references in~\cite{He2016}).
 Although this problem is concave, the blow-up from the logarithmic terms prevents standard first-order methods from being applied.
 Provided the regularization $r$ and constraints $S$ are sufficiently simple, customized primal-dual~\cite{He2016} or Bregman methods~\cite{Bauschke2017,Mukkamala2020} provide a powerful tactic for solving this problem.

 For generic $S$ and $r$, our radial duality can be applied.
-Given any $x_0\in\interior \dom \mathcal L \cap S $ and $u_0 < \mathcal{L}(x_0)-r(x_0)$, we can reformulate this objective function to be strictly upper radial via a simple translation and truncation.
+Given any { $x_0\in\interior (\dom \mathcal L \cap S)$} and $u_0 < \mathcal{L}(x_0)-r(x_0)$, we can reformulate this objective function to be strictly upper radial via a simple translation and truncation.
 We consider the equivalent problem of

-Then we can employ our radial duality machinery using~\cite[Proposition 3.8]{Grimmer2021-part1} since our translated and truncated objective is concave with $0$ strictly in its domain.
-The radial dual here is defined everywhere $\dom f^\Gamma = \RR^n$, is globally uniformly Lipschitz continuous (see Proposition~\ref{prop:Lipschitz}) and if $S=\RR^n$ and $r(x)$ is twice continuously differentiable, has globally Lipschitz continuous gradient (see Corollary~\ref{cor:smoothness}).
-The primal formulation is none of these.
+Then we can employ our radial duality machinery using~\cite[Proposition 11]{Grimmer2021-part1} since our translated and truncated objective is concave with $0$ strictly in its domain.
+The radial dual here is defined everywhere $\dom f^\Gamma = \RR^n$ and globally uniformly Lipschitz continuous (see Proposition~\ref{prop:Lipschitz}). { Moreover if $S=\RR^n$, $r(x)$ is twice continuously differentiable and $\mathcal{L}-r$ has bounded level sets\footnote{{ For example, if either $\{a_i\}$ spans $\RR^n$ or the regularizer $r(x)$ has bounded level sets.}}, the radial dual has globally Lipschitz continuous gradient (see Corollary~\ref{cor:smoothness}).} The primal formulation is none of these.
 Note that different translations of the objective (here corresponding to a different choice of $(x_0,u_0)$) produce different radial duals, which in turn can have very different global Lipschitz and smoothness constants.

-Figure~\ref{fig:poisson} shows the steps of taking the radial dual of a two-dimensional likelihood maximization problem with $\{a_1,a_2,a_3\}=\{(2,-1),(1,1),(-1,2)\}$, $b_i=1$, $S=\RR^2$, and $r=0$: (a) shows the translated objective with $x_0=(3,3)$ and $u_0=-10$, $(b)$ shows the truncated strictly upper radial nonnegative optimization problem, and (c) shows the well behaved radially dual objective.